eagercheesecake/Rise-of-the-GOO-Notes/content/Characters/Players/Moiloc Kodlaksdottër.md

   - player
 ---
 ![[Moiloc.png|250]]
-Moiloc is a princess from the Kodlak Islands.
+Moiloc is a human princess from the Kodlak Islands.
 She has come to Montrissad on a diplomatic journey.
 She is a fighter with a main character complex.

 - **First Seen:** Session 1
 - **Status:** Alive